 As I bring out in this post, Jehovah’s Witnesses have a peculiar “two witness” rule when it comes to cases of suspected pedophilia or child rape.
-They require a second witness to the crime other than the victim, if the accused does not confess.
-If there is no confession or second witness, the matter is dropped.
+They require a second witness to the crime, other than the victim, if the accused does not confess.
+If there is no confession or second witness, the matter is typically dropped.

-While official writings say that elders should not criticize someone for reporting suspected child abuse, families have been discouraged from calling the police as this would “bring reproach on Jehovah’s name,” or make the organization look bad.
-Jehovah’s Witnesses may also keep quiet about confessed pedophilia so as to avoid this “reproach.”
+While official writings say that elders should not criticize someone for reporting suspected child abuse, families have been discouraged from calling the police, as this would “bring reproach on Jehovah’s name,” or make the organization look bad.
+Jehovah’s Witness elders may also keep quiet about confessed pedophilia, so as to avoid this “reproach.”
 They are told to report these cases to police only where required by law.

-The reason that Jehovah’s Witnesses handle pedophilia this way is that they view it as a mere sin, to be addressed by the congregation, and not as a crime that should involve outside law enforcement.
-In a letter to all elders dated October 2012, they instruct how accusations of pedophilia should be handled, and that letter says in part:
+The reason that Jehovah’s Witnesses handle pedophilia this way, is that they view it as a mere sin, to be addressed by the congregation, and not necessarily as a crime that should involve outside law enforcement.
+In a letter to all elders, dated October 2012, they instruct how accusations of pedophilia should be handled, and that letter says in part:

 However, in evaluating the evidence for internal congregational purposes, they must bear in mind the Bible’s clear direction: ‘No single witness should rise up against a man respecting any error or any sin . . .
 At the mouth of two witnesses or at the mouth of three witnesses the matter should stand good.’
 (Deut.
 19:15) This requirement to consider testimony of two or three witnesses was confirmed by Jesus.
 (Matt.
 18:16) … If two persons are witnesses to separate incidents of the same kind of wrongdoing, their testimony can be deemed sufficient to take judicial action.
 (1 Tim.
 5:19, 24, 25)